-It was on May 14, 1948, that Project RAND—an organization formed immediately after World War II to connect military planning with research and development decisions—separated from the Douglas Aircraft Company of Santa Monica, California, and became an independent, nonprofit organization.
+On May 14, 1948, Project RAND—an organization formed immediately after World War II to connect military planning with research and development decisions—separated from the Douglas Aircraft Company of Santa Monica, California, and became an independent, nonprofit organization.
 Adopting its name from a contraction of the term research and development, the newly formed entity was dedicated to furthering and promoting scientific, educational, and charitable purposes for the public welfare and security of the United States.

 The Origins of RAND

-In a report to the Secretary of War, Commanding General of the Army Air Force H. H. “Hap” Arnold wrote,
+Commanding General of the Army Air Force H. H. “Hap” Arnold articulated this need in a report to the Secretary of War:

 The Douglas Years

 On October 1, 1945, Arnold, Bowles, Douglas, Raymond, and Collbohm met to set up Project RAND under special contract to the Douglas Aircraft Company.
 Project RAND got under way in December 1945, expending a total of $640 in its first month of operation.
 That same month, the new office of Deputy Chief of Air Staff for Research and Development, to which Project RAND would report, was officially established, with Major General LeMay serving as its first appointee.
-On March 2, 1946, Project RAND was put under Collbohm's direction in a separate area within the Douglas plant at the municipal airport in Santa Monica, California.
+On March 2, 1946, Collbohm began directing Project RAND in a separate area within the Douglas plant at the municipal airport in Santa Monica, California.

-In May 1946, Project RAND released its first report, Preliminary Design of an Experimental World-Circling Spaceship, which discussed the potential design, performance, and use of manmade satellites.
+In May 1946, Project RAND released its first report, Preliminary Design of an Experimental World-Circling Spaceship.
+It discussed the potential design, performance, and use of manmade satellites.
 A year later, Project RAND moved from the Douglas plant to new offices in downtown Santa Monica.
-Project RAND also held a symposium in New York as a first step in enlisting social scientists for the organization.
+Project RAND also held a symposium in New York as a first step in enlisting social scientists.

-By early 1948, Project RAND had grown to 200 staff with expertise in a wide range of fields, including mathematics, engineering, aerodynamics, physics, chemistry, economics, and psychology.
+By early 1948, Project RAND had grown to 200 staff.
+Its researchers had expertise in a wide range of fields, including mathematics, engineering, aerodynamics, physics, chemistry, economics, and psychology.

-By late 1947, it seemed as though Project RAND—which was already operating fairly autonomously—should consider separating from Douglas.
-In February 1948, the Chief of Staff of the newly created United States Air Force wrote a letter to the president of the Douglas Aircraft Company that approved the evolution of Project RAND into a nonprofit corporation, independent of Douglas.
+By late 1947, it seemed that Project RAND should consider separating from Douglas.
+(It was already operating fairly autonomously.)
+In February 1948, the chief of staff of the newly created U.S. Air Force wrote a letter to the president of Douglas that approved the evolution of Project RAND into an independent, nonprofit corporation.
 H. Rowan Gaither, Jr., a prominent San Francisco attorney who later served as president and then as chairman of the board of the Ford Foundation, was retained as legal counsel to determine the best means of setting up an independent RAND.